 Where are classes held?
 When are they? [back to top]

 The M.S. in Accounting program is offered in Moraga.
-In person classes meet on alternating Saturdays; and on Tuesday and Thursday evenings students engage in an online interactive platform for two hours.
+In person classes meet on alternating Saturdays; and on Monday/Wednesday or Tuesday/Thursday evenings students engage in an online interactive platform for two hours.

 Is the GMAT Required? [back to top]

 Applicants with an undergraduate major or minor in accounting are not required to take the GMAT if their GPA is at least 2.75.
 If an applicant’s overall GPA is below 2.75, s/he must take and pass the Accounting Boot Camp.
 In addition, a minimum GMAT score of 550 is required.

 Applicants without a major/minor concentration in accounting must take and pass the Accounting Boot Camp.
 If an applicant’s overall GPA is 3.0 or better the GMAT is not required.
 Otherwise, a minimum GMAT score of 550 is required.

 What is the tuition? [back to top]